bealers/eliza-production/README.md

 **Make sure to add an ssh key to the droplet via the UI and choose the LTS version of Ubuntu (24.04).**

+When the droplet is ready, you can ssh into it as root.

 ```bash
 # become root (this is the only time you'll be doing this)